vinecopulib/rvinecopulib/cran-comments.md

+## Answers to Prof Brian Ripley
+### Portable C and C++ code
+We spotted two ambiguous calls to mathematical functions that we corrected.
+We also tried to use the r-hub builder to ensure that the package could now properly build on Solaris, but libunits2 is unfortunately not available there and one of our dependencies (ggraph) rely on it.

+### Improved description
+We made clear that vinecopulib is included in the R package and confined our description to facts as requested.

 ## Non-standard version number
 The version (0.1.0.1.0) does not have three components.
 Since the package is an interface to the C++ library vinecopulib, we decided to adopt the convention